Lindale Fall TFA

 Any comments that are intended (or unintended in certain circumstances) to be discriminatory in any form will immediately result in the lowest possible speaker points.

-I’m probably not evaluating your K. If you’re feeling brave then you can go for it but unless the literature is solid and it is very well run, I’m going to feel like you’re trying to trick out of the debate by utilizing a style that is not yet a norm and your opponents likely did not plan for.
+I’m probably not evaluating your K or theory argument at a non-bid tournament.
+If you’re feeling brave then you can go for it but unless the literature is solid and it is very well run, I’m going to feel like you’re trying to trick out of the debate by utilizing a style that is not yet a norm and your opponents likely did not plan for.
+If we're at a bid tournament, go for it.

 Don’t just extend card names and dates without at least briefly reminding me what that card said.
 Occasionally I write down the content of the card but not the author so if you just extend an author it won’t do you any good.